 Equipment can be mounted in separate enclosures.
-Please refer to the cable lengths table below before planning this.
+Please refer to the cable lengths table below before planning this and discuss the lengths provided with the Calrec project engineer involved wth your console.

 Each I/O rack has a fan tray built into it, which incorporates a baffle such that warm air is sucked up out of the rack and out through the rear of the fan tray.
 A vent in the front of the fan tray allows ambient air to enter.
 The baffle deflects this air up into the rack above.
 The bottom rack should not be positioned above any equipment producing significant heat.